cybernetisk/drift/okoreports/README.md

 ## Setup and updating

-Make sure `settings.py` is set up in this directory.
-See the link above for details and template.
+The file `.env` must exist having the required envs defined.

-Start the services:
+See link above for more details.

 ```
 docker-compose pull